FedorIvanov37/sv-terminal/README.md

 ## What's new in this version

-* Validation added to the Terminal.
-Validation can be turned off trought settings window
+* Field validation added to the Terminal.
+The validation can be turned off trought settings window
-* Added initernal config to ini files
+* Added initernal config to ini files for storing max amount and generated fields
 *